International Driving Permits

 Where a person is living abroad and working on a task of a definite duration or attending a college or university generally, they can be thought of as resident in Ireland provided they have personal ties here.
 If you consider yourself normally resident in the Republic of Ireland but are currently working or studying abroad you can apply online to renew or replace your driving licence if you have a to renew or replace your driving licence if you have a Public Service Card (PSC) and a verified MyGovID.

 - A colour photocopy of photograph and signature page(s) of your current passport.

-- Working abroad: fixed term contract – original letter from employer detailing terms of your employment of a definite duration - start date and expected end date of contract on headed paper, signed and contact details of employer
+- Working abroad on a fixed term contract – We require the original letter from employer detailing terms of your employment of a definite duration - start date and expected end date is required on headed paper along with the signature and contact details of employer.

 - Studying abroad: original correspondence from College/University confirming the title and duration of the course, signed and contact details of course head.

 - Evidence of being ‘normally resident’ in Ireland - correspondence with your Irish address dated within 6 months - utility bill, statement from a financial institution, correspondence from a State Department/Agency.